LAL-project/treebank-parser/README.md

 	  -o outfile, --outputfile outfile
 	                        Name of the output .heads file.
 	  -f format, --format format
 	                        The format of the input treebank.
-Choices: dict_values(['CoNLLU']) --verbose VERBOSE     Output logging messages showing the progress of the script.
+Choices: ['CoNLLU'] --verbose VERBOSE     Output logging messages showing the progress of the script.
 The higher thedebugging level the more messages will be displayed.
 Default level: 0 -- display only 'error' and 'critical' messages.
 Debugging
 	                        levels: * 1 -- messages from 0 and 'warning' messages; * 2 -- messages from 1 and 'info' messages; * 3 --
 	                        messages from 2 and 'debug' messages;
-	  --laldebug            Use the debug compilation of LAL (import laldebug as lal).
+	  --laldebug            Use the debug compilation of LAL ('import laldebug as lal').
 The script will run more slowly, but errors will be more likely to be caught.
 Default: import lal.
 	  --actions [action [action ...]]
 	                        Type of actions to be run on the input data for every tree.
-Choices: dict_values(['RemovePunctuationMarks', 'RemoveFunctionWords']).
+Choices:
+	                        ['RemovePunctuationMarks', 'RemoveFunctionWords'].